K-harrison807/Skill-to-Skill/README.md

 # Campus SkillTrader 🎓💼

+We know most students like to say they are broke, why not trade skills??

 Campus SkillTrader is a desktop application built in Java that serves as a cashless, peer-to-peer matchmaking platform for university students.

 The project solves a major campus pain point: **student financial stress**.
 Instead of spending money they don't have on services (like fixing a crashed laptop), students trade their skills.
 A student who can fix a computer might trade their time with a student who can offer mathematics tutoring or graphic design.
 By removing money from the equation, this app reduces financial strain on both students and their parents.